mshenfield/subreddit_algebra/README.md

 Include the last time the results were updated.

 ### Backend
-The backend should include the folowing APIs:

-`subreddit_names/completions/<text_start>` - Autocompleting subreddit names - we could use the endpoint here https://www.reddit.com/dev/api#POST_api_search_reddit_names,
-but not all possible subreddits are in my database.
-We can extract a list from the dataset used and create our own simple endpoint that returns the top 10 results. .
-There are probably 3MB of subreddit names - too many to load and cache in the browser (50K subreddits * 4 bytes per character * 15 characters) and far more than would be looked at.

-`operators/` - a list of operators.
-I can hardcode this in the response.
-LOW PRIORITY.

-`subreddit_algebra/<operator_name>/<name_one>/<name_two>` - returns the first n closest subreddits as well as the ~angle and magnitutde~ distances each result from the result of the operation.

 The `build_index` script should run once a month, and be automated
 * use the Big Query API and command line client to execute and store query results
   * Retreive my API key